Covid-19, scientifically known as Severe Acute Respiratory Syndrome Coronavirus 2

 - Neutralizing antibody

-Can cats get the coronavirus?
+Can cats get COVID 19?
 Yes

 The early reports confirmed the infection of some animals including cats with the disease, therefore, caution is required by all cat owners.